barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 There main problems with these approaches are:
 * Streaming dropouts - very annoying!
 * Having to use laptop to control music playback
-* Spotify is great, but has a lot of gaps
+* Spotify is great, but has a lot of gaps in its catalogue

 **Requirements**
 In summary: